HailstormLabs/Homebrew/D&D5E/Classes/Dragon Aspect.md

 - The length of your Dragon Breath patterns are doubled.
 - Whenever you are subjected to damage of your Essence type, you regains a number of hit points equal to the damage dealt.
 - Once per long rest, if you fail a saving throw, you can choose to succeed instead.
+- Once per long rest, you can cast the Control Weather spell without expending a spell slot or material components.